Officer cadet (British Armed Forces): British Army

 It is ranked as the most junior rank held by Officers during their Initial Officer Training and carries no command authority, although Officer Cadets can be appointed to positions internal to their units such as Senior Under Officer, which may grant them limited authority over their peers, however their substantive rank remains as Officer Cadet with Under Officer being an appointment rather than a rank.

 Officer Cadets are not saluted as they don't hold the King's Commission, and are not addressed as Sir or Ma'am, rather being addressed as OCdt [Surname] or (Similarly to Second Lieutenants) as Mr/Ms [Surname] as appropriate.

 The Rank Insignia for an Officer Cadet is a horizontal bar.
 However Officer Cadets in the UOTC may wear additional bars to denote their progression in their training.
 Officer Cadets appointed to Under Officer appointments will wear a rank slide with an Austrian knot with lines underneath to denote the seniority of the Under Officer.
 The No.1 Dress for Officer Cadets features white collar tabs on their tunic to denote their rank, with rank also being denoted by white tabs on their No. 2 Dress uniform.

 Prior to the Second World War, cadets at the former Royal Military Academy, Woolwich and the former Royal Military College, Sandhurst were referred to as gentleman cadets.
+Scarlet and blue dress uniforms had been worn by Sandhurst cadets prior to 1914 but between the Wars khaki was the normal parade uniform, with dark blue "patrols" reserved for formal evening events.
+The white collar gorgets which form a distinctive feature of modern cadet uniforms were adopted after 1945.